 Up until 2008, AWISS was solely based on ED data from only major ED departments.
-However the development of the ‘Secure Anonymised Information Linkage’ (SAIL) databank at Swansea University in which the AWISS system operates, opened up opportunities to include additional datasets in AWISS, including: inpatient and outpatient data from the Patient Episode Database for Wales, data from over 80% of general practices in Wales, mortality data from the Office of National Statistics, data on the treatment of burns from the Welsh Burns Centre, and demographic data from the Welsh Demographic Service.
+However, the development of the ‘Secure Anonymised Information Linkage’ (SAIL) databank at Swansea University in which the AWISS system operates, opened up opportunities to include additional datasets in AWISS, including: inpatient and outpatient data from the Patient Episode Database for Wales (PEDW), data from approximately 80% of general practices in Wales, mortality data from the Office of National Statistics (ONS), data on the treatment of burns from the Welsh Burns Centre, and demographic data from the Welsh Demographic Service (WDS).

-For further information about the creation and development of AWISS please click here
+For background information about AWISS please click here.